Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 What is Welfare Washing?

-If you happen to go on the London Underground over the next few months, you may spot one of 2,750 ads in Tube carriages warning, “Don’t trust the RSPCA Assured label.”
-This campaign, launched by welfarewashing.org, aims to bring awareness to a hidden cruelty wrapped in the guise of care.
+If you happen to go on the London Underground over the next few weeks, you may spot one of 2,750 ads in Tube carriages warning, “Don’t trust the RSPCA Assured label.”
+This campaign, launched by welfarewashing.org, aims to bring awareness to hidden cruelty wrapped in the guise of care.

 But what is welfare washing?